Here Be Dragons Episode 4

 The cunning bastard was only feigning his shock.
 He had been playing for this, all along.

-Twice, she had burned her society reputation in front of witnesses, and the priest would complete its combustion when they got back.
-There was no role for her now as a player in power politics.
+Twice, she had scorched her society reputation in front of witnesses, and the priest would complete its combustion when they got back.
+There was no role for her now as a player in Waldemarian power politics.
 She had lost it before she had even started, and House Anluan was now the weaker for it.

 But he could not dare to say this aloud, or his own future would be at risk.

-Edrei Brassard, though shorter than Flammia, drew himself erect for an impressive display of mock indignation.
+Edrei Brassard, though a little shorter than Flammia, drew himself erect for an impressive display of mock indignation.
 “The impetuosity of a lesser House will get you killed, my dear Miss Anluan.
 But, if that is what you wish, you go right ahead.
 Drop in on the dragon, by all means.
 We can join you later to sweep up the pieces … or your ashes, what?”

 Edrei snorted at his own joke and Zubin gloated.
 Flammia stomped a few paces down the tunnel’s descent and halted with an angry crash and a loud explosion of breath.
 The bright sky behind them glittered off her heaving, armoured back.